 Ginjinha is a Portuguese liqueur.
 This sweet liqueur is made of cherry.

 Why do we have this name?
-Because this infusing has a unique cherry, which Portuguese name is Ginja (Prunus cerasus austera, Morello cherry).
+Because this infusing has a unique cherry, which the Portuguese name is Ginja (Prunus cerasus austera, Morello cherry).
 In Portuguese, Ginjinha is the diminutive name.
 That is a sour cherry.

 Ginja Liqueur’s History

-This liqueur was created by a Galician friar who was working in Portugal in Saint Antony’s Church.
+This liqueur was created by a Galician friar who was working in Portugal at Saint Antony’s Church.
 Francisco Espinheira did the experience of leaving ginja berries in aguardiente (Portuguese brandy, a potent distilled alcohol).

 According to history, success was immediate in Lisbon.
 The first story in Lisbon to commercialize the drink was “A Ginjinha.”
 This bar opened in 1840.
 And it is still open!
 This family business is in the hands of the fifth generation.
 The Location is Largo São Domingos, between Teatro Nacional D. Maria II and St Domingos’ Church.